-Place the main canopy evenly over the top frame, before fixing each corner in position.
+Place the main canopy evenly over the top frame before fixing each corner into position.
 Use the Velcro pads to secure each corner of the canopy to the frame under the plastic leg caps.
 This is installed while the frame is only partially widened to give you room to work and to prevent stretching the fabric.

 Extend the frame

 Each person should then grasp the bottom of the middle cross beam, lifting it slightly as they continue to slowly walk backwards until the frame is fully extended.
 Ensure the top is straight and fitted correctly before you finish extending the frame.
 Be careful not to pinch your fingers, and try to avoid applying too much pressure to the frame as it may result in bent cross beams.

 In order to lock the frame in place you must begin by engaging the slider at each corner.
 Push up the slider with one hand while holding down the top of the leg with the other until it locks into place.
 Repeat this for the rest of the corners.

 You can now set the adjustable legs to your desired height by gently pulling out the inner leg until the spring-loaded snap button pops into position.
 Repeat the process for each leg and make sure they're at the same height.
 On most compact gazebos, you will have 3 height levels to choose between.

 Peg it down

 Now peg down the gazebo.
 Using the pegs provided, drive one into the hole on the base of each foot.
 This will keep the gazebo secure and stop it from moving sideways in the event of wild weather and prevent any accidents from occurring.
 If you plan on using it at the beach or on softer soil, you may require different pegs to hold it in place.